grafana/grafana/docs/sources/setup-grafana/configure-grafana/enterprise-configuration/index.md

 ### hide_edition

-Hides the Grafana edition from being used in the footer if set to "true"
+Set to `true` to remove the Grafana edition from appearing in the footer.

 ### footer_links